trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-billing/Change-Plan-Or-Subscription.md

 1. Go to **Settings > Workspaces > Individual > [Your Individual Workspace]**
 1. Click on **Plan** and select **Switch** under the plan you want to switch to
 ### Mobile
-Open the Ieatta app and:
+Open the Expensify app and:
 1. Tap the hamburger icon (three lines) on the top left
 1. Tap **Settings**
 1. Tap **View All** under your Workspace